csijcs/snakepipes/README.rst

 For harris server, your conda path should be:

 ``/opt/anaconda/bin/conda``

+If this is not your conda path, then you may need to log out and log back into the server and try again.

 Once you have conda working and the proper path, configure the directory for pkgs to be installed with: